shedock/shedock/README.md

 ## Installation

 We are not ready for a stable release yet.
 But you can build from the source.
+THERE IS NO `EXE` FILE.

 ## Build from source